 How often should web applications undergo penetration testing in agile environments?

-In agile or DevSecOps workflows, penetration testing should align with your release cycles.
+In agile or DevSecOps workflows, penetration testing for web application should align with your release cycles.
 Ideally, this means conducting a full test at least once per quarter or after significant changes—such as new features, third-party updates, or infrastructure changes.
 For high-risk or customer-facing applications, consider integrating lightweight, continuous testing into your CI/CD pipelines.
 This ensures that new code is validated against security policies without waiting for the next major audit cycle.

 Can business logic flaws be detected using automated tools?